 How to Store: Keep the cooled roast and gravy in airtight containers in the fridge for up to 4 days, or freeze for up to 3 months.
 Defrost overnight in the fridge before reheating.

-How to Reheat: The easiest way to reheat pot roast is in a covered pot on the stove over medium-low heat.
-Heat it to a gentle simmer for about 20 minutes or until the leftovers are warmed through.
+How to Reheat: The easiest way I’ve found to reheat pot roast is in a covered pot on the stove over medium-low heat.
+Give it a gentle simmer for about 20 minutes or until the leftovers are warmed through.

 More Beef Recipes